astronomer/docs/learn/deferrable-operators.md

 ![Deferrable Worker](/img/guides/deferrable_operator_process.png)

+There are numerous benefits to using deferrable operators including:

+- Reduced resource consumption: Depending on the available resources and the workload of your triggers, you can run hundreds to thousands of deferred tasks in a single triggerer process.
+This can lead to a reduction in the number of workers needed to run tasks during periods of high concurrency.
+With less workers needed, you are able to scale down the underlying infrastructure of your Airflow environment.
+- Resiliency against restarts: Triggers are stateless by design.
+This means your deferred tasks are not set to a failure state if a triggerer needs to be restarted due to a deployment or infrastructure issue.
+When a triggerer is back up and running in your environment, your deferred tasks will resume.

 :::tip

 When you can't use a deferrable operator for a longer running sensor task, such as when you can't run a triggerer, Astronomer recommends using a sensor in [`reschedule` mode](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html) to reduce unnecessary resource overhead.
 See the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html#difference-between-mode-reschedule-and-deferrable-true-in-sensors) for details about the differences between deferrable operators and schedulers in `reschedule` mode.